Tuczeck, 36 Pieces Faciles Agreables

 There are no fingering in the original.
 I have reduced the use of barres compared to Segovias fingering to avoid too much left hand tension.

-Choose between the following flavours free to download from the store:
+Free to download from the store:

 Diferencias Sobre Guardame by Narvaez was one of the first pieces I published here at Bergmann Edition.
 Now it is time for a fresh version.
 My “house style” and notation practise have matured and I have worked out a new fingering which I like much better than the old version.